rmraya/TMXEditor/README.md

 - Validate TMX structure and content
 - Merge and split TMX files
 - Manage languages in multilingual memories
-- Convert Excel or CSV data to TMX

 ## Convert Excel or CSV to TMX

-A common use case is building translation memories from existing data: TMXEditor can convert spreadsheet data (Excel or CSV) into TMX format, allowing you to build translation memories from existing data.
+A common use case is building translation memories from existing data.

+TMXEditor can convert spreadsheet data (Excel or CSV) into TMX format.

 <a href="https://www.maxprograms.com/tutorials/CSVtoTMX.mp4"><img src="https://www.maxprograms.com/images/CSVtoTMX.png"></a>

 ## Quick Start

-- Download ready-to-use installers from the [TMXEditor Home Page](https://maxprograms.com/products/tmxeditor.html)
+- Download ready-to-use installers (recommended) from the [TMXEditor Home Page](https://maxprograms.com/products/tmxeditor.html)
 - Or build from source following the instructions below

 ## Licenses

 TMXEditor is open source.
-Prebuilt installers and support are available via subscription.
+Prebuilt installers and technical support are available via subscription.

 TMXEditor is available in two modes: